LeoJoaquinO/tienda_ecommerce/DEPLOYMENT_GUIDE.md

     ```
 5. Save and exit nano by pressing `Ctrl+X`, then `Y`, then `Enter`.

-### Step 4: Set Up the Database and Live Data
+### Step 4: Set Up the Database

-Your project currently uses hardcoded sample data.
-Now, we'll set up your real database and switch the app to use it.

 1.  **Create the tables:** Run the `database.sql` script included in the project.
 It will ask for your database password.
     ```bash
     mysql -h your_mysql_host -u your_mysql_username -p your_mysql_database_name < database.sql
     ```
     This creates the table structure for products, coupons, and orders.

-2.  **Switch to Live Data Mode:** You need to edit three files to tell the app to use the database instead of the hardcoded data.
-    *   Open `src/lib/products.ts`, `src/lib/coupons.ts`, and `src/lib/orders.ts` with nano.
-        ```bash
-        nano src/lib/products.ts
-        nano src/lib/coupons.ts
-        nano src/lib/orders.ts
-        ```
-    *   In each file, you will see commented-out sections of code labeled `--- Database Logic ---`.
-    *   **DELETE** or **COMMENT OUT** the hardcoded logic.
-    *   **UNCOMMENT** all the database logic sections.
-    *   The files should now be using `pool.query` to talk to your database.
-    *   Save and exit nano (`Ctrl+X`, `Y`, `Enter`) for each file.

-3.  **Delete Hardcoded Items and Create Real Ones:**
-    *   After switching to live data, your products table will be empty.
+Your tables will be empty.

+2.  **Add Your Products:**
     *   You can now launch the application (see Step 5) and go to the `/admin` page.
     *   From the admin dashboard, you can now add, edit, and delete your real products.
 Every change will be saved directly to your MySQL database.